msevinch/Physics_Problems/docs/en/Your_solutions/01_Mechanics_1_solution/solution_01.md

+1. Projectile Motion

+A projectile is fired from the ground with an initial velocity of 100 m/s at an angle of 37∘ above the horizontal.
+Assume no air resistance.
+Derive the differential equations of motion in the horizontal and vertical directions.

+Determine the time of flight.
+Determine the maximum height.
+Determine the range.

 To make the calculations clean and follow standard physics conventions for this specific angle, we will use the common approximations: **cos(37°) ≈ 0.8** and **sin(37°) ≈ 0.6**.
 We will use standard Earth gravity as **9.8 m/s²**.